 Professor Tran's research interests are in empirical corporate finance, including mergers and acquisitions, institutional investors, executive compensation, and corporate governance.
 He has published many research articles in world leading journals including Journal of Financial Economics, Journal of Accounting and Economics, Journal of Financial and Quantitative Analysis, and Management Science.
 His research papers have been presented at more than 40 international conferences and 60 university seminars around the world.
 He has been a co-chair of the annual academic conference in M&A at the Business School and acting as a journal editorial board member and a reviewer for many journals and conferences in the field.

-Professor Tran has taught corporate finance classes at both MSc and undergraduate levels in accounting, banking and finance degrees, as well as executive education.
-He also has supervised dissertations and offered tutorial and pastoral support to students each year.
+Professor Tran has been teaching corporate finance, mergers and acquisitions, investment, and valuation classes at both MSc and undergraduate levels in accounting, banking and finance degrees, as well as executive education.
+He also has been supervising dissertations and offering tutorial and pastoral support to students each year.
 In addition, he has been acting as an external examiner for degree programmes and for PhD viva exams at the many universities around the world.

 - PhD, Drexel University, United States, 2010

 - Professor of Finance, City, University of London, Aug 2020 – present

 - Reader (Associate Professor) in Finance, City, University of London, Aug 2015 – Jul 2020

 - Senior Lecturer in Finance, City, University of London, Aug 2012 – Jul 2015

 - Lecturer (Assistant Professor) in Finance, City, University of London, Aug 2010 – Jul 2012

 - Fellow, Higher Education Academy, 2020 – present